 The Trivium’s three phases of learning correspond with the stages of a child’s cognitive development.

 The Grammar Stage (K-5) is made up of the younger years.
 Children love to acquire knowledge.
 They learn best through the collection of facts, songs, chants, playing games, and repetition.
-Students are introduced to learning tools like phonics, arithmetic, and narration.
+Moreover, students regularly utilize learning tools like phonics, arithmetic, and narration.
 The mastery of these tools and the acquisition of facts are the foundation for further academic study.

 The Logic stage (6-8) is when the adolescent mind seeks to understand.
 They lean into the “why” and ask complex questions.
 Students are now ready for formal logic training to guide them to reason and make sound arguments.

-The Rhetoric Stage (9-12) is where students begin to apply their understanding of the knowledge they have acquired to the world they know and seek Wisdom.
+The Rhetoric Stage (9-12) is where students begin to regularly apply their understanding of the knowledge they have acquired to the world they know and seek Wisdom.
 The questions they ask are more complex, and their ideas are more dynamic.
-They begin to express themselves effectively through the art of written and spoken communication.
+Consequently, they begin to express themselves effectively through the art of written and spoken communication.

 Kalos Christian Academy is a member of the Association of Classical Christian Schools.
 Watch the video below to see what we are about and what we are inviting you to be part of.